 When you arrive at the Playa Los Muertos Pier, you will need to buy your tickets with cash.
 It’s best to buy a return ticket so you have a place on the afternoon boat.
 Generally, boats are filled almost exclusively with day-tripping tourists, so the captain will make sure to save you a seat on the return boat.

-Prices may change, but in 2021, the water taxi was 400 pesos per person, round trip.
+Prices may change, but the water taxi should be around 400 pesos per person, round trip.
 Kids are the same price as adults.

 Get in Line at the Pier